 The biggest losers in school choice are disabled children.
 We don’t get a choice.
 Private schools do not have to provide special education, so they don’t.
 Why would you take on the expensive burden of educating a disabled child if the law didn’t say you had to?

-Yes, I am aware that some private schools provide special ed, you don’t need to write me and tell me this.
-But by and large, they do not.
-Also, many charter schools do not provide the level of special education that by law, they really should be providing.
 Kids with behaviors and increased needs due to disabilities are often “coached” back to their home district.
-You also don’t need to tell me that “My kid is at a charter school and it’s wonderful!
-And he has an IEP and we are just over the moon with unicorns and rainbows at how happy we are!”
-Your anecdote is just that, one story.
 By and large, these schools discriminate against any kid they do not want.
-In 2014, Charter Schools in Philadelphia collected $100 million in special ed funding that was not used on special ed.
+In 2014, Charter Schools in Philadelphia collected $100 million in special ed funding that was not used for special ed.

 It has been my experience as an advocate that privates and charters have zero interest in educating difficult-to-educate children.
-Whether it be a disability, a broken home, or something else that is completely out of the child’s control, they just aren’t interested.
-Send ’em back to their home district.
+Whether it be a disability, a broken home, or something completely out of the child’s control, they just aren’t interested.

 Private schools and charter schools have an advantage over public schools.
 Public schools have to take every child.
-We had one woman post yesterday how wonderful her Ohio charter school is.
+We had one woman post yesterday about how wonderful her Ohio charter school is.
 It’s a charter for all gifted children, non-disabled.

-Not only does it give the charter an advantage as far as volunteer hours at the school, it also excludes families where both parents work.
-Most working families cannot make this commitment, thus only wealthier families with stay-at-home-parents can do this.
-Of course they do better!
+Not only does it give the charter an advantage regarding volunteer hours at the school, it also excludes families where both parents work.
+Most working families cannot make this commitment, thus, only wealthier families with stay-at-home parents can do this.
+Of course, they do better!

 You don’t need a voucher for charters.

 This is also a very short-sighted view.
 They want to make money by privatizing public education.
-What they don’t realize, that lack of education costs us in the long run.
+They don’t realize is that lack of education costs us in the long run.